 As this potential drug target needs to be further investigated through a drug discovery research, our team set off by first solving the crystal structures of wild-type and G177D variant of TBXT DBD in complex with DNA.
-In collaboration with the team at Diamond Light Source, our team performed crystal-based fragment screening (XChem), which allowed us to screen hundreds of fragments in a short period of time.
+The team at Diamond Light Source performed crystal-based fragment screening (XChem), which allowed to screen hundreds of fragments in a short period of time.
 Screening results showed that there are >40 fragments bound to several different pockets within DBD.
 Those pockets engage with important functions of the protein, and this makes them attractive sites of inhibition.
 For example, one of the pockets called Pocket A is close to TBXT dimerization interface, which forms upon DNA binding (Figure 1).
 Dimerization interface area is small (2.3% of monomer’s accessible surface area) and interaction seems to be weak (indirect interactions through water molecules in solution).
 Targeting this weak interface could disrupt TBXT-DNA binding.
 That’s one way to inhibit TBXT.
 Another pocket called Pocket B is close to DNA interface and also one of the Pocket C fragments engages DNA interface.
 Direct targeting of DNA binding site of TBXT could be another way to inhibit the protein although it is relatively difficult to interfere with the polar interactions that we have seen between TBXT DBD and DNA (Figure 2).
 These are some of the sites (and there are more!) that we are currently targeting with the small molecules.
 You can refer to the post of our collaborator David Drewry to learn some more, there you go.
 And here’s another one!

 Pillay N, Plagnol V, Tarpey PS, Lobo SB, Presneau N, Szuhai K et al. A common single-nucleotide variant in T is strongly associated with chordoma.
 Nature Genetics.
 2012;44: 1185–1187. https://doi.org/10.1038/ng.2419